trufflesuite/webinar-episode-01/steps.md

   Contract: SimpleStorage
     Initial deployment
       ✓ should assert true
-      1) was deployed and it's intial value is 0
+      1) was deployed and its intial value is 12
     > No events were emitted